What Is a Good SSAT Upper Level Score? A Percentile Guide

 Purple dragon mascot with text 'What Is a Good SSAT Upper Level Score?'

 “What score does my child need?” is one of the first questions families ask about the SSAT.
-And the honest answer is: it depends on where they’re applying.
+The honest answer is: it depends on where they’re applying.
 A score that gets a student into one school may not be competitive at another.
 The more useful question is: what percentile range does my target school typically look for?

 One Important Thing to Understand About SSAT Percentiles

 Before looking at the numbers, there’s a key point worth knowing.
 SSAT percentiles compare your student against other SSAT test-takers, not against the general student population.
-The students who sit for the SSAT are already a self-selected, academically motivated group — families researching private school admissions, investing in prep, and applying to competitive schools.
+The students who sit for the SSAT are already a self-selected, academically motivated group.
+They’re families researching private school admissions, investing in prep, and applying to competitive schools.
 This means the 50th percentile on the SSAT is not the same as being “average” overall.
 It means your student is in the middle of a pool of already strong students.

 SSAT Score Targets by School Tier